spinne/optimization/README.md

 the calculations outside the loop and only used a for-loop to assign the new width to all the pizzas.

-By using percentage widths instead of pixel widths I could substitude all calculations with a simple switch inside a function:
+By using percentage widths instead of pixel widths I could substitute all calculations with a simple switch inside a function:

 ```